 Week 9 is when your embryo turns into a fetus.
 Your little one is about the size of an olive or grape and weighs only a fraction of an ounce.
 The embryonic tail disappears completely, and the placenta can now take over, producing the hormones necessary to maintain pregnancy and continue the development of the fetus.

-This week the fetus' heart will divide into four chambers and the valves they'll have for the remainder of its life.
-Other organs, nerves, and muscles are moving into high gear getting ready to begin functioning in ays similar to their eventual jobs after birth.
-Even the organs that determine your baby's sex will start forming this week but they won't be complete or ready to give up their secrets until later.
-The fetus has new tiny muscles developing and the eyes and eyelids are completely formed now but will remain fused shut until around 27 weeks.
+This week the fetus' heart will divide into four chambers and the valves they'll have for the remainder of their life.
+Other organs, nerves, and muscles are moving into high gear, getting ready to begin functioning in ays similar to their eventual jobs after birth.
+Even the organs that determine your baby's sex will start forming this week, but they won't be complete or ready to give up their secrets until later.
+The fetus has new tiny muscles developing, and the eyes and eyelids are completely formed now but will remain fused shut until around 27 weeks.

 - American Association of Pregnancy - Week 9